 Or heck, you’re already here!
-Whatever the case may be, November 24th is right around the corner and you might be panicking about the amount of family members coming to town…or lack thereof.
+Whatever the case may be, November 24th is right around the corner and you might be panicking about the number of family members coming to town…or lack thereof.
 The good news is that the weather in Vegas at this time is always beautiful and the town is generally quiet.
 Let me explain:

 Some of the least busy and least expensive times to be in Las Vegas are between Thanksgiving and Christmas.
 Why?
 People generally like to be home for the holidays.
 A room that could cost $200 a night can be somewhere between $50-$75 if you book now due to higher vacancy rates.
 But let’s say you’re a local and RARELY visit the strip, you will basically have the town to yourself.
 Less chaos and access to more of the city.
 Well, sort of.
-We all know that Vegas is run by tourists…so don’t expect a post apocalyptic scene from any movie.
+We all know that Vegas is run by tourists…so don’t expect a post-apocalyptic scene from any movie.

-Unless you are really into the traditional “let’s roast a turkey, have a million side dishes, decorate the house and smell like corn soufflé,” there are so many restaurants that are making this Thanksgiving mess free and just as traditional for you and your loved ones.
+Unless you are really into the traditional “let’s roast a turkey, have a million side dishes, decorate the house and smell like corn soufflé,” there are so many restaurants that are making this Thanksgiving mess-free and just as traditional for you and your loved ones.
 Why worry about cleaning the house, baking desserts, roasting a turkey, and the worst part…cleaning dishes?
-No. Thank.
-You.
+No. Thank you.

 Yukon Grille Steakhouse- For the corn chowder lovers, Yukon Grille is serving a traditional Thanksgiving feast for $25.99

 Mon Ami Gabi – At this French-style bistro you can enjoy a 4 course meal for $49.95 per person

 Fogo De Chao – For a Brazilian steakhouse experience, Fogo De Chao will be serving stuffing, cranberry relish, sweet potato casserole and roasted turkey all for $52.95